Introduction

 The engine comes with the powerful MMFeedback system, that will allow you to play “feedbacks” with a simple one liner.
 You’ll find examples of it in many classes, feel free to look at the Dash2D component for reference.

-The MMFeedbacks class exposes a bunch of methods, notably PlayFeedbacks().
+The MMF_Player class exposes a bunch of methods, notably PlayFeedbacks().
 This class will allow you to trigger many feedbacks at once, using only one line.
-To take advantage of the MMFeedbacks system in your own classes, all you have to do is declare a public MMFeedbacks (the S is important) in your class or ability, and then use its PlayFeedbacks() and StopFeedbacks() methods to trigger it, anywhere you want.
+To take advantage of the MMFeedbacks system in your own classes, all you have to do is declare a public MMF_Player in your class or ability, and then use its PlayFeedbacks() and StopFeedbacks() methods to trigger it, anywhere you want.
 It will automatically add the panel above to your class’ inspector, from which you’ll be able to add, remove and customize feedbacks.

-To learn more about MMFeedbacks, you can go check its documentation over on the Feel’s documentation website.
+To learn more about the MMF_Player and the MMFeedbacks system, you can go check its documentation over on the Feel’s documentation website.

 Screen shake